What are Abaqus UHARD & VUHARD subroutines? | When do we need them?

 It would be useful to see Abaqus Documentation to understand how it would be hard to start an Abaqus simulation without any Abaqus tutorial.

 The Abaqus user subroutine allows the program to be customized for particular applications unavailable through the main Abaqus facilities.
 You should write a user subroutine if you could not run your analysis by ABAQUS built-in models for materials, loads, properties, elements, etc., for example, if you need to model a user-defined nonlinear stress-strain relation, which is not provided by Abaqus, then look for UMAT user subroutine.
-A more advanced subroutine is UHARD, which allows the creation of user-defined hardening behaviour.
+A more advanced subroutine is UHARD, which allows the creation of user-defined hardening behavior.
 If it is your first time writing a subroutine like UHARD, please read the Start Writing an Abaqus Subroutine: Basics & Recommendations article.
 After reading this post and watching this tutorial’s demo video, you will definitely decide to save time in Abaqus modelling and get this UHARD training package.
 If you have questions, ask here on our live chat on the left side of this page.

 Basic steps to write a subroutine: